10 days in Morocco

 The train ride from Fes to Rabat is three hours, so this itinerary calls for two nights in Rabat in case you’re getting in late.
 You might only need one night here, and I recommend at least half a day to take in Rabat’s calm city setting especially if you’re shopping.

 After a long travel day, settle into your hotel or head out for a night on the town.
 Rabat is easy and safe to get around on foot.
 You can start at the Mausoleum of Mohammed V early in the day to avoid tour bus crowds.
-Afterwards walk past the Hassan II Tower down to the Bouregreg waterfront promenade, heading towards the Kasbah des Oudayas.
-On the way you can stroll through the Andalusian Gardens and observe the exhibits at the Museum of Adornment should you be curious about caftans (I was!).

 Rabat has a mix of chic, lowkey riads and traditional hotels:

-• $ Dar Oussama has cheap twin rooms and dorm beds in the heart of the medina.
+• $ Dar Oussama has cheap twin rooms and dorm beds right in the heart of the medina.

 Casablanca